makersmakingchange/OpenAT-Template/README.md

 --->
 Everything needed or used to design, make, test, or prepare the (todo: Project Title) is licensed under the CERN 2.0 Weakly Reciprocal license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-W).

+All software is under the GNU General Public License v3.0 (GPL-3.0).

 Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the (todo: Project Title) are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0).

 ## Attribution